 Members shall conduct themselves in such a way as not to undermine public confidence in their profession or the Association and shall not practise when physically or psychologically unfit to do so.

 Members may accept clients from a variety of referral sources or through direct advertising.
 Where such advertising refers to clubs or societies it should not assert or imply endorsement by the Association other than to state, where applicable, that all instructors are members.
-Members may use the letters MAPDT,UK (membership no.) after their name.
+Members may use the letters APDT(UK) after their name.
 Members must ensure that their name and membership number appear in all advertising.
-The logo may not be used except in conjunction with the member's full details.
+The logo may not be used except in conjunction with the member’s full details.

 Members who work with assistants who are not members are responsible for ensuring that such assistants act responsibly towards clients and are willing to conform to the spirit of this code.